zacaltman/ZAActivityBar/README.md

 Notes:
 * ZAActivityBar is completely thread safe.
+* ZAActivityBar has been tested on iOS5 and iOS6.
 * When using 'showWithStatus:' you will need to dismiss the bar either by calling 'dismiss' or showing an error or success message.
 * ZAActivityBar is screen independent.
 That is, if you switch screens via any means the bar will remain on screen.

 ## Credits

 ZAActivityBar is brought to you by [Zac Altman](https://github.com/zacaltman).
 It was heavily influenced by [SVProgressHUD](https://raw.github.com/samvermette/SVProgressHUD) by [Sam Vermette](http://samvermette.com).
 The success and error icons are from [Pictos](http://pictos.cc/).
+The bounce animation was masterfully crafted by [Soroush Khanlou](http://khanlou.com/) and can be found here: [ZKBounceAnimation](https://github.com/khanlou/SKBounceAnimation).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/zacaltman/ZAActivityBar/issues/new).
 If you're using ZAActivityBar in your project, attribution would be nice.